Kamala Harris, author portrait

 Kamala Harris

-Kamala D. Harris is the vice president of the United States of America.
+Kamala D. Harris served as the vice president of the United States of America from 2021 to 2025.
 She began her career in the Alameda County District Attorney's Office, then was elected district attorney of San Francisco.
 As California's attorney general, Harris prosecuted transnational gangs, big banks, big oil, and for-profit colleges, and fought against attacks on the Affordable Care Act.
 She also fought to reduce elementary school truancy, pioneered the nation's first open data initiative to expose racial disparities in the criminal justice system, and implemented implicit bias training for police officers.
 The second Black woman ever elected to the U.S. Senate and the first female, first Black, and first Indian American vice president, Harris has worked to reform our criminal justice system, raise the minimum wage, make higher education tuition-free for the majority of Americans, and protect the legal rights of refugees and immigrants.

 Books